-If you are a utility supervised by the Department of Public Service and did business in the MCTD during the tax year, or if you provided utility services in the MCTD during the tax year, you must complete Schedule D, MTA surcharge on utility services.
+If you are a utility not supervised by the Department of Public Service and did business in the MCTD during the tax year, complete Schedule D. Part I.

+If you are a utility supervised by the Department of Public Services and did business in the MCTD during the tax year, complete Schedule D, Part II.